 A while back I attended an ethics seminar in which the speaker said that 50% of pain medication requests come from family members, not the patient.
 In another survey, nurses estimate that 80% of pain medication that they administer is at the request of the family.
 Hearing these statistics and recalling my own experiences with families in the hospital setting, I am compelled to ask, “Whose pain is it, anyway?”

-There is a humorous phenomena that takes place with some expectant couples in which the father feels what are called “sympathy pains” while his wife carries and delivers their child.
-He actually experiences a shortness of breath, abdomen pains, heartburn and other assorted pains associated with pregnancy and delivery.
+There is a humorous phenomenon that takes place with some expectant couples in which the father feels what are called “sympathy pains” while his wife carries and delivers their child.
+He actually experiences shortness of breath, abdomen pains, heartburn, and other assorted pains associated with pregnancy and delivery.

 Instinctively we become empathetic.
 Their plight becomes our plight.
 Their pain becomes our pain.

 Empathy is generally a good thing.
 It is encouraged in Scripture.
 We read, “Remember those in prison as if you were their fellow prisoners, and those who are mistreated as if you yourselves were suffering” (Hebrews 13:3).
 God wants us to identify with the crises of those who suffer.
 He wants us to feel their pain and to take action to deliver them from their pain.

 Empathy, however, is not always a good thing.
 It is not good when we allow empathy to move us to do things that are contrary to the will of God.
 I encounter this many times in counseling families who care for someone whose quality of life has greatly diminished.

 Time and time again we hear people say things like, “I would never want to be like that” or “I don’t think I could handle that.”
 This may be true, but this way of thinking has us nearly overstepping God’s will.
 At times like this when a crisis strikes a loved one, our judgment is clouded by emotion.